Skip to main content

 Creating a New Decode Table

 Creating a Table is the first step towards organizing and analyzing your insurance data within Decode.
 This process involves defining the structure (schema) that will hold your cleaned data.
-You'll use a multi-step form to specify the different types of columns your table will contain.
+You'll use a multi-step form to specify the table type, time period (for Time Series tables), and the different types of columns your table will contain.

 Accessing the Create Table Form